orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 #### With Orbeon Forms 4.5 and newer

-Orbeon Forms 4.5 introduces a new truncation algorithm:

-- If the section name or the control name is 14 characters or less, it is kept as is, and the other part is truncated if needed.
-- A numerical *suffix* is used instead for those columns which would introduce duplicates.
+Orbeon Forms 4.5 introduces a new truncation algorithm so names are not cut short unnecessarily, and A numerical *suffix* is used instead for those columns which would introduce duplicates.

 Examples: